 Special bonus points went to places with something unique and creative about them.
 Some have freshwater plunge pools in the deck, suspended over the water.
 Talk about the ultimate in pampering!
 You’ll also find overwater bungalows with the best views of land and sea, both out over the water and down below… coral and fish swimming below the bungalow, rather than just sand, get top marks.

 Fiji has about fifteen overwater bungalows.
 Ten of them are in the Mamanuca Islands, at a five-star luxury resort called LikuLiku Lagoon Resort.
 Romantic and adults-only, this all-inclusive resort is among the best in Fiji.
 The overwater bungalows are in shallow water over a tidal, sandy area.
-So at low tide, most of the water under the bungalows disappears.
+So at low tide, most of the water under the Fiji bungalow disappears.
 LikuLiku still gets a mention though, for being a top-notch property that offers the most authentic overwater bungalow experience in Fiji.
-It’s ideal for romantics who want a small resort, because with just 45 total rooms, each guest receives personalized service.
+It’s ideal for romantics who want a small resort because, with just 45 total rooms, each guest receives personalized service.
 You won’t find resorts that small with such luxury in other South Pacific islands.

-Other resorts in Fiji with overwater bungalows include Laucala, which is even more luxurious than LikuLiku and has one overwater villa just offshore.
-Another is Koro Sun, which is in a more affordable price range and floats their bungalows on pontoons just off a rocky coastline.
+Other resorts in Fiji with huts on the water include Laucala, which is even more luxurious than LikuLiku and has one overwater villa just offshore.
+Another is Koro Sun, which is in a more affordable price range and floats its water bures on pontoons just off a rocky coastline.

 Coconuts Beach Club is the only property in Samoa with overwater bungalows (which they refer to as ‘over-the-water fales’,) and they sit on stilts all the way in the water, all along a dock.
 Samoa tends to be more rustic and remote, and these bungalows are no exception.

 Vanuatu has two adjacent resorts with overwater bungalows.
 The Holiday Inn Resort has ten, and next door, the Warwick Le Lagon Resort has four.
 These bungalows are just barely offshore, in waters that can be a bit shallow for jumping into.
 However, they could be ideal for adventurous families who want large resorts with lots to do in a remote less-touristed island location.